-My brother, my mother’s middle son, and his wife had taken good care of my mother for a long time.
-To me, my brother has always been Cotton, but the name on his birth certificate is Carlton.
+My brother, my mother’s middle son, and his wife took good care of my mother for a long time.
+To me, my brother is Cotton, but the name on his birth certificate is Carlton.
 Cotton knew something didn’t add up, so he called the doctor, and our mother landed in the hospital.
 Her admission to the hospital was the beginning of the end of her story.

 Death sentence = CAT scan.